mikeshulman/narya/README.md

 The term `M` is required to synthesize.
 Thus `let x ≔ M : A in N` is a common idiom, and can be written alternatively as `let x : A ≔ M in N`.
 The body `N` can either check or synthesize, and the let-binding as a whole inherits this from it: if `N` synthesizes a type then the let-binding synthesizes the same type, while if `N` checks then the let-binding checks against a type that is passed on to `N` to check against.
 The let-binding notation is right-associative with tightness −ω.

-### Eta-conversion and function constants
+### Eta-conversion and case trees

-Functions satisfy undirected η-conversion as well as directed β-reduction.
-That is, while neither of `x ↦ f x` or `f` simplifies to the other, they are considered equal for the purposes of typechecking (they are "convertible").
+Functions satisfy undirected η-conversion (in addition to the obvious directed β-reduction).
+That is, while neither of `x ↦ f x` or `f` *simplifies* to the other, they are considered equal for the purposes of typechecking (they are "convertible").
+The way this works is that the equality-checking algorithm is type-sensitive, and when comparing two terms at a function type it first applies them to a fresh variable, and `(x ↦ f x) y` then reduces to `f y`.

 In addition, constants defined as functions do not reduce until they are applied to all of their arguments, including both those declared as parameters and those not so declared.
-(This behavior is a special case of "case trees", discussed below.)
 For instance, if we define addition of Church numerals as
 ```
 def cplus (A:Type) (m n : (A → A) → (A → A)) : (A → A) → (A → A) ≔
   f x ↦ m f (n f x)